Get to know Rhonda…

 What are the biggest challenges you have had in the realm of your art?

-The biggest challenge is my 4 year old.
+The biggest challenge is my four-year-old.
 I stay at home with him during the day and he wants my attention most of it.
 I am in school fulltime as well online.
 So dealing with both of these things is really hard as a writer.
 My thinking level is after 5 pm when my husband comes in.

 How did you pick your writing genre?